Table of Contents

 - Once you’ve chosen, see which countries have universities that offer the course of your interest.
 At the same time, check if you are eligible to apply to these institutions.
 For example, students who have pursued a 3-year bachelor’s course are not eligible to apply to universities in the US.

-- After this, you can look at factors like quality of life, post-study visa policies, cost of living, and other important factors, which will help you decide which among this list of best countries to study abroad and work in 2022 is the perfect fit for you.
+- After this, you can look at factors like quality of life, post-study visa policies, cost of living, and other important factors, which will help you decide which among this list of best countries to study abroad and work is the perfect fit for you.

 In case you get stuck or have any doubts, or if you want to know more about any of these countries, feel free to reach out to us.
 Or…drop a comment!